JGCRI/ambrosia/paper/paper.md

                        params = params)
 ```

 Using the function above will create a data frame with estimates of demand for each level of price and incomes and also the budget shares (shares of incomes spent) for staples and non-staples.
-Plotting these result in Figure 1 and Figure 2 below respectively
+Plotting these result in Figure 1 and Figure 2 below respectively.

 ![Food Demand in thousand calories for a range of incomes with constant prices.](Fig1FoodDemand.png)

 ![Budget shares as a percent for a range of incomes with constant prices.](Fig2BudgetShares.png)

 The demand code iteratively solves for the budget shares using a Broyden solver [@broyden1969] with changing incomes and re-calculates income and price elasticities for changes in budget shares.
 The user can  separately analyze the income elasticities by using two functions (one for staples and other for non-staples) from within the parameter structure generated above.
 These functions implement equations (5) and (6) described above for a given level of income (Y).
-This is explained in the example below
+This is explained in the example below.

 ### Example 2: Calculating/analyzing income elasticities
 ```R